killerducky/killerducky_site/_posts/2025-08-29-mjs_charts_explained.md

 Zoom out by double clicking.
 Zoom in with click+drag.
 Change the last N games to change the zoom to the end.
 Turn trend lines on/off by clicking in the legend.

+## Related links

+Checkout the [Random Walk](random_walk.html) simulator to get a sense of the randomness in trying to climb the MJS ladder.

 ## Credits

 Rank chart based on [Original collab script](https://colab.research.google.com/drive/1puwnp-_k3aHV8trHYInX9HGsBgnJ-hYY#scrollTo=Uoyjy8mCJ21c) (In Japanese)